Louisiana makes it a hate crime to target police and first responders

 Padilla-Goodman said her organization supports enhanced penalties for crimes against law enforcement officers, but she said the law “weakens the impact of the Hate Crimes Act by adding more categories of people who are already better protected under other laws.”

 “We are not happy that it is being signed into law.”

 Deadly ambush prompted bill

-“It looked like it was strictly done because someone didn’t like police officers, like a hate crime,” Harris said, adding that including officers and first responders to the hate crime statute made sense because the existing law already is broad, covering attacks because of the victim’s race or gender or affiliation with certain organizations.
+“It looked like it was strictly done because someone didn’t like police officers, like a hate crime,” Harris said, adding that including officers and first-responders to the hate-crime statute made sense because the existing law already is broad, covering attacks because of the victim’s race or gender or affiliation with certain organizations.

 “In the news, you see a lot of people terrorizing and threatening police officers on social media just due to the fact that they are policemen.
-Now, this (new law) protects police and first responders under the hate crime law,” Harris said, adding that he considers legislative action necessary because the crime is “done strictly out of hate for the officer and his uniform.”
+Now, this (new law) protects police and first-responders under the hate-crime law,” Harris said, adding that he considers legislative action necessary because the crime is “done strictly out of hate for the officer and his uniform.”

 Response to Black Lives Matter

 Former police Lt.
-Randy Sutton of Las Vegas, a 34-year police veteran and spokesman for Blue Lives Matter – a national organization made up of police and their supporters formed in response to the Black Lives Matter movement – said he classifies police officers as a minority group.
+Randy Sutton of Las Vegas, a 34-year police veteran and spokesman for Blue Lives Matter – a national organization made up of police and their supporters formed in response to the Black Lives Matter movement – says he classifies police officers as a minority group.

 That Edwards signed the so-called Blue Lives Matter bill comes as no surprise; the first-term Democrat has said he would since it sailed through both chambers of the Louisiana Legislature in recent weeks, including by a unanimous 91-0 margin in the Republican-led House of Representatives.